 Some would say that Deep Alpha is the first truly meditative and healing album to win a Grammy.
 Historically, most winners have not been openly concerned with the therapeutic effect of new combinations of tone, sound, and silence.
 Just last year, the award went to an album of cover versions of classic pop tunes like “What’s It All About, Alfie?”

-I would suggest to you that this year, what it’s a …
+I would suggest to you that this year, what it’s about is the Alpha, t …